2026

 Recommendation Settings

 Three primary adjustable factors that influence how your recommendations are generated, so you can take control of your music discovery.
-This the use of AI transparent and user-controlled instead of a blackbox.
+This makes the use of AI transparent and user-controlled instead of a blackbox.

 What changed